-- · Headaches.
+- Headaches

-- Blood clots (thrombosis).
-The risk of blood clots doubles whilst a woman takes Tamoxifen, but returns to usual population level once tablets are stopped.
-Women should stop Tamoxifen six weeks before any planned surgery to reduce the risk of blood clots.
+- Blood clots (thrombosis): the risk of blood clots doubles whilst a woman takes Tamoxifen, but returns to usual population level once tablets are stopped.
+Women should stop Tamoxifen six weeks before any planned surgery.

-- Cancer of the womb.
-Tamoxifen has been linked with an increased risk of cancer of the womb, approximately three extra women out of every 1000 will develop a cancer if they take Tamoxifen for 5 years.
+- Cancer of the womb: Tamoxifen has been associated with an increased risk of cancer of the womb, approximately three extra women out of every 1000 will develop a cancer if they take Tamoxifen for five years.

-- · Vision problems.
+- Vision problems

-- · Voice changes.
+- Voice changes.